-Canadian school trips reroute around Trump, terror attacks
+Canadian schools abandoning U.S. trips because of Trump ban

 Toronto parent Katie Lynes said she has heard disappointment among families about the cancellation of school trips, but there is also unease about events in the U.S. and elsewhere.

-The TDSB travel ban mostly affects music students at her daughter’s school in north Toronto.
+The TDSB travel ban mostly affects music students at her daughters' school in north Toronto.
 The music teacher usually organizes trips to New York and Chicago, and is now considering options within Canada.

 “Our board, and our school, is multicultural and inclusive, so the idea of certain kids potentially being stopped at the border or turned away does not sit well,” Ms. Lynes said.
 She added: “Disappointment over cancellation of trips is something that kids and families should be able to handle, especially when they realize that it’s in the service of larger principles, such as equity, inclusiveness and fairness.”